 The School Counseling program consists of 48 semester hours.
 The program is designed to prepare current teachers and other qualified applicants for licensure as counselors in a school setting.
 Upon successful completion of the program, students will receive a Masters of Education degree.

 - An undergraduate degree from an accredited institution with a major in education (equivalent to the training necessary for a teaching license) or the equivalent in training and experience is needed.
 Candidates ordinarily are, or have been, teachers.
-An undergraduate degree or academic coursework in the areas of psychology, counseling, or related areas may substitute for a teaching licence.
+An undergraduate degree or academic coursework in the areas of psychology, counseling, or related areas may substitute for a teaching license.

 - Transcripts from previous universities.